HERA-Team/rids/README.md

 File "types" are shown below (the quotes are because they are all the same json structure, just different intents)
   * .ridm files are ascii json files, so use your favorite editor.
 They are meant to hold the header or meta data of the instrument (so small amount of specific content).
   * .rids files are ascii json files, so can use your favorite editor.
 They are meant to hold a data set (with header/meta info)
   * .ridz files are gzipped .rids files that are intended to hold a bunch of data.
 If you want to view them with an editor, cp or mv them to a .gz filename, then gunzip them and view with editor.
-(I'll write a script for this.)
+	The script `zipr.py` can convert between zipped and unzipped file.

 I'm trying to do proper unit testing, but so far haven't set it up properly.
 Currently,